 Rockingham is a somewhat small city located in the state of North Carolina.
 With a population of 9,220 people and six constituent neighborhoods, Rockingham is the 93rd largest community in North Carolina.

-Rockingham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rockingham is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rockingham is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Rockingham who work in sales jobs (10.37%), teaching (9.89%), and community and social services (7.89%).
+There are especially a lot of people living in Rockingham who work in teaching (9.45%), office and administrative support (8.62%), and management occupations (8.09%).

 Rockingham is an extremely ethnically-diverse city.
 The people who call Rockingham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rockingham residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rockingham include Irish, Scottish, German, and Scots-Irish.
+Important ancestries of people in Rockingham include German, Scottish, Irish, and Scots-Irish.

 The most common language spoken in Rockingham is English.
 Other important languages spoken here include Spanish and Vietnamese.